-REMEDIATION METHODS
+REMEDIATION METHODS for ATI

 Purpose of Remediation: to provide additional student learning opportunities related to clinical judgment and safe nursing practice.
 Students can benefit from remediation activities, resulting in improved student learning outcomes (SLOs).
-This is required for NRSE 3500 and NRSE 4620 and expected in all other courses with ATI CMA's.
-Remediation Notebook to be used with Focused Review/Topics to Review:
+This is required in all courses with ATI CMA's or RN Comprehensive Predictor.
+This review assists in meeting Student Learning Outcomes.

+Focused Review: